devbls/first-steps-python/README.md

-This is my first program made with Python.
-Trying to learn a new language!
+These are my first steps learning Python.
+Trying to learn a new language and improve my skills!